SixdegreeLab/MasteringChainAnalytics/en/ch20/ch20-network-analysis.md

 #### I. Get Raw Data from Dune (SQL Part)

-The SQL is quite complex so I won't go into detail, feel free to check the URL for details if interested:
+The SQL is quite complex so I won't go into detail, so feel free to check the URL for details if interested:

 - Get data with relationships between all relevant addresses with SQL: https://dune.com/queries/1753177

-  - from: Sender of the transaction
+  - from: sender of the transaction
-  - to: Receiver of the transaction
+  - to: receiver of the transaction
-  - transfer_eth_balance: Total ETH transferred between two
+  - transfer_eth_balance: total ETH transferred between two
-  - transfer_eth_count: Total number of ETH transfers between two
+  - transfer_eth_count: total number of ETH transfers between two accounts

 ![](img/2023-07-25-16-27-01.png)

 - Get list of all addresses and associated labels via SQL: https://dune.com/queries/2430347

-  - address: All addresses involved in this network analysis
+  - address: all addresses involved in this network analysis
-  - level_type: Level in the network for all addresses involved (Core, Layer One, Layer Two)
+  - level_type: level in the network for all addresses involved (Core, Layer One, Layer Two)
-  - account_type: Is it a regular EOA, exchange, or smart contract
+  - account_type: is a regular EOA, exchange, or smart contract
-  - label: Useful aggregated info for the address into a label for subsequent visualization in python
+  - label: useful aggregated info for the address into a label for subsequent visualization in python

 ![](img/20-2.png)